 What are the symptoms of scarlet fever in adults, children and babies?

 Symptoms usually start to appear between two and five days after infection, although this varies from case to case.
-Scarlet fever causes a red-pink (scarlet) rash (see above) which feels a bit like sandpaper to the touch.
+Scarlet fever causes a red-pink (scarlet) rash (see below) which feels a bit like sandpaper to the touch.

 This is what the scarlet fever rash looks like